friendly-bits/geoip-shell/README.md

 **To uninstall:** `geoip-shell-uninstall.sh`

-On OpenWrt, if installed via an ipk package: `opkg uninstall <geoip-shell|geoip-shell-iptables>`
+On OpenWrt, if installed via an ipk package: `opkg remove <geoip-shell|geoip-shell-iptables>`

 ## **Pre-requisites**
 (if a pre-requisite is missing, the _-install.sh_ script will tell you which)